 |GrayLog||12201||Inbound communication for Graylog Extended Log Format (GELF).|

 The USM Anywhere Sensor uses the following GCP services:

 - Google Cloud Pub/Sub

-Before you install the GCP Sensor, make sure you have the following prerequisites available:
+Before you install the Google Cloud Platform (GCP) Sensor, make sure you have the following prerequisites available:

 |Cloud Deployment Manager template provided by AT&T Cybersecurity||